cristibaluta/sdk.ralcr/NMEExtensions/readme.md

 	<dependency name="StoreKit.framework" if="ios"/>

-###CocosDenshion
+##About extensions

+####WebView
+You can create a native UIWebView at a specified position and size, and you can listen for a signal event when the page was loaded which returns its URL

+####AlertView
+You can only set a UIAlertView with a title, a description and an OK button

+####CocosDenshion
 CocosDenshion is an extension for playing sounds on ios.
-The library is from Cocos2D and performs very well.
+The library is from Cocos2D framework and performs very well.
 Read all about CocosDenshion here http://cocos2d-iphone.org/wiki/doku.php/cocosdenshion%3afaq

+Due to the way NME handles resources, there's a low level C call in CocosDenshion that fails for files without extension, and NME resources are files without extensions.
+This happens only for effect sounds but here is a workaround to fix it:
+1. Do not add your sounds through NME
+2. Play the sounds in your app as you normaly do by sending the name of the file
+3. Compile the app for ios.
+At this point there will be no sound
+4. Open the xcode project with

+	nme update ios

+5. Add your sounds to xcode and press the build and run button.
+Now you have sound.
+The good news is that the next time you compile the app the sounds will not be removed, so you don't need to repeat the steps 4 and 5.
+Unless you remove it from the device and will be a fresh install of course.

-Use this command line to convert to caff format
+Not sure which audio formats are the best yet but i use caff.
+Use this osx command line to convert to caff format

 	afconvert -f caff -d ima4 mysound.wav